t2k-software/TTD-DQ/README.md

 Within the macros directory are the following.

- * BeamTimingData.cxx/hxx : Beam timing plotting files.
-These should (already) be compiled into the executable ./BeamTimingData.exe on the command line via g++ -o BeamTimingData.exe BeamTimingData.xx `root-config --cflags --libs`.
+ * __BeamTimingData.cxx/hxx__ : Beam timing plotting files.
+These should be compiled _using the provided Makefile_ into the executable BeamTimingData.exe.
 The executable is then called to make all the beam timing plots.
  * __plot\_gaindrift.C__ : CINT root macro for plotting gain (drift) for each sub-detector.
  * __plot\_peddrift.C__ : CINT root macro for plotting high and low gain pedestal drift for each sub-detector.
  * __plot\_channels.C__ : CINT root macro for plotting the number of scanned, bad, dead, underflow and overflow channels from the gain data.